-Year 0 is a preparatory year which provides you with a focused introduction to your chosen area of study and upon successful completion, it'll secure your place on the three year degree without further application or interview.
+Year zero is a preparatory year which provides you with a focused introduction to your chosen area of study and upon successful completion.
+It will secure your place on the three-year degree without further application or interview.

 Drawing and Mark Making

 You will be introduced to and learn the fundamental drawing and mark making skills required to develop your own illustration and animation style.
 You’ll learn to understand the importance of drawing in your work, and how you can interpret the world around you with your sketches.